Charles Schwab Field Omaha: College World Series

-The 2011 CWS, the first played at TD Ameritrade Park, consisted of 14 sessions with a total attendance of 321,684 for an average session attendance of 22,977.
+The 2011 CWS, the first played at the park, consisted of 14 sessions with a total attendance of 321,684 for an average session attendance of 22,977.
 The 2011 total was both the highest since 2005 and 2,294 spectators more than the 2010 per-game average of 20,683.

-In 2022, Ole Miss took home the College World Series title after sweeping Oklahoma in the finals.
-The ballpark saw new records set for attendance as the 2022 CWS set a new attendance record with 366,105 fans over 15 games in Omaha.
+In 2022, the first year in which the word "Men's" was added to the CWS branding, Ole Miss took home the Men's College World Series title after sweeping Oklahoma in the finals.
+The ballpark saw new records set for attendance as the 2022 MCWS set a new attendance record with 366,105 fans over 15 games in Omaha.
 That past the record of 361,711 fans set in 2021.
-Sunday's final saw 25,972 fans, which was 1,467 over stadium capacity and the biggest crowd in a College World Series finals game since 2017.
+Sunday's final saw 25,972 fans, which was 1,467 over stadium capacity and the biggest crowd in a MCWS finals game since 2017.

+The attendance record for the MCWS was broken again, for the third consecutive year, in 2023 as the event drew a total of 392,646 fans, an average of 24,559 per game.
+Both of those numbers are the best in the 73-year history of the event.
+This was in large part due to good weather (only one game had a weather delay) and the eventual champion, the LSU Tigers, playing in eight of the sixteen games.
+The total attendance in Omaha for CWS events has surpassed 11 million now, and stands at 11,719,319.

-TD Ameritrade Park is becoming well known for its lack of home runs leading to the idea that teams must play small ball to win.
-Nevertheless, KJ Harrison from Oregon State hit a grand slam—the first ever in the ballpark during the College World Series—to deep left-center field in June 2017, during a 13–1 win over Louisiana State.
-The first grand slam in TD Ameritrade Park was hit by Creighton in a game against Utah Valley.
+Charles Schwab Field is becoming well known for its lack of home runs leading to the idea that teams must play small ball to win.
+Nevertheless, KJ Harrison from Oregon State hit a grand slam—the first ever in the ballpark during the MCWS—to deep left-center field in June 2017, during a 13–1 win over Louisiana State University.
+The first grand slam in Charles Schwab Field was hit by Creighton in a game against Utah Valley.